202420505/TREE_CALENDAR/POLICY.md

-## 7. APPLICATION OF POLICY
+## 8. APPLICATION OF POLICY
-This Policy was created with the help of the [TermsHub Privacy Policy Generator](https://termshub.io/privacy-policy?utm_source=referral&utm_medium=generated_documents&utm_campaign=referral_documents&utm_content=pp_th_text) and applies only to the services offered by our Company.
+This Policy was created with the help of the [Privacy Policy Generator from TermsHub](https://termshub.io/privacy-policy?utm_source=referral&utm_medium=generated_documents&utm_campaign=referral_documents&utm_content=pp_th_text) and applies only to the services offered by our Company.
 Our Policy does not apply to services offered by other companies or individuals, including products or sites that may be displayed to you in search results, sites that may include our services or other sites linked from our Site or Services.

-## 8. AMENDMENTS
+## 9. AMENDMENTS
 Our Policy may change from time to time.
 We will post any Policy changes on our Site and, if the changes are significant, we may consider providing a more explicit notice (including, for certain services, email notification of Policy changes).

-## 9. ACCEPTANCE OF THIS POLICY
+## 10. ACCEPTANCE OF THIS POLICY
 We assume that all Users of this Site have carefully read this document and agree to its contents.
 If someone does not agree with this Policy, they should refrain from using our Site.
-We reserve the right to change our Policy at any time and inform by using the way as indicated in Section 8.
+We reserve the right to change our Policy at any time and inform by using the way as indicated in Section 9.
 Continued use of this Site implies acceptance of the revised Policy.

-## 10. FURTHER INFORMATION
+## 11. FURTHER INFORMATION
 If you have any further questions regarding the data we collect, or how we use it, then please feel free to contact us at the details as indicated above.

-## 11. Contact
-- By email: mrq.develop@hotmail.com
-- By visiting our page: [moonsparkle.tech](https://moonsparkle.tech)